 The largely illusive artist has taken a journey of personal discovery and growth.
 Now, is she finally telling us that change – personal and political – comes from within?

 This article was originally published by i-D UK.

-We're entering a new era for Lana Del Rey.
-Her first three major label albums, Born to Die, Ultraviolence, and Honeymoon were complicated, enigmatic, and divisive records that illustrated an artist stitching together a character for themselves.
-Someone who could, perhaps, act as a front between the often fatalistic and nihilistic content of her music and the woman behind that breathy and classic voice.
+We're entering into a new era for Lana Del Rey.
+Her first three major label albums, Born to Die, Ultraviolence and Honeymoon were complicated, enigmatic and divisive records that illustrated an artist who was stitching together a character for themselves — someone who could, perhaps, act as a front between the often fatalistic and nihilistic content of her music and the woman behind that breathy and classic voice.

-So when the optimistically cinematic lead single "Love," and the Lust for Life cover art (an image of a beaming Lana with flowers in her hair) were unveiled, again it was debatable whether this was where Lana Del Rey was really at or if it all was playacting.
+So, when the lead single, the optimistically cinematic Love, and the cover art, an image of a beaming Lana with flowers in her hair, for her fifth overall album, Lust for Life, were unveiled, again it was debatable whether this was where Lana Del Rey was really at, or whether she was playacting once again.

-Yet, upon listening to Lust for Life, something becomes apparent: five albums in and the veneer and character might be peeling back.
+Yet, upon listening to Lust for Life, something becomes apparent: five albums in and the veneer and character might have been begun to be peeled back.

 Speaking to Zane Lowe on Beats 1, Lana expressed that things had become less insular for her.
 "I like to think of it almost like I'm looking, finally, from the inside out, rather than being, like, on the outside not connecting as much," she said.
 "I think it just takes time to adjust to everything, integrate everything — to be a singer and be a fan of other people — and have the whole thing work."

-If Born to Die, Ultraviolence, and Honeymoon were the foundations, then Lust for Life is this newfound realization that takes all aspects of someone's life into consideration.
-How do you co-exist with both your personal, public, and political trauma?
-Across a lengthy 16 tracks and 71 minutes, the answer to this question is not answered, but traversed.
+If Born to Die, Ultraviolence and Honeymoon were the foundations, then Lust for Life is this newfound realisation that takes all aspects of someone's life into consideration.
+How do you co-exist with both your personal, public and political trauma?
+Across a lengthy 16 tracks and 71 minutes, the answer to this question is not so much answered but traversed.

 Text Alim Kheraj